 Boil a pint of cream and give it any flavor you like.
 When cold, add the yolks of eight eggs and two tablespoonfuls of castor sugar, mix well and pass it through a sieve; then burn some sugar to a caramel, line a smooth mold with it and pour the cream into it.

-Boil in a bain-marie for an hour and serve hot or cold.
+Boil in a bain-marie (double boiler) for an hour and serve hot or cold.

 Ingredients: Almonds, sugar, lemon juice, butter, castor sugar, pistachios, preserved fruits.